ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 Notes fed into `StrainValueOf` follow these rules:

 - Only 1 note is fed in at a time.
-- They are offset sorted by the note head.
+- They are time sorted by the note head.
 - The first note is omitted.

 > - The 1st & 2nd rule implies that notes at the same time (e.g. in a chord)